amazingBastard/credit-card-form/README.md

 {{> yourTemplateName}}
 ```

-This is why I try to break down my templates into components I can reuse later.
+I try to break down my templates into components I can reuse later.
 For example, if I have a similar form for creating and editing a post, it would be better if these two views call the same postForm template.
 Different form actions can then be toggled with the use of helpers depending on which view the user is on.

 ### Models